TheSimmer101/wordle/README.md

 with the command `make run`.
 To exit, press `ctrl` z and type the command `exit`.
 For more information, visit the official Docker website: https://www.docker.com/

-Here are the other resources we used:
+Here are other resources we used:
 * Ncurses: a library to display the colors in the terminal and update in real-time based on the player's input
 * Hunspell: a spell-checking library that ensures players follow Wordle's rule of inputting real words
 * LibreOffice English Dictionary: an extension that enhances spell-checking by verifying words against its dictionary.
 Based on user input, it checks whether a word exists in the dictionary; if it doesn’t, the word is marked as invalid

 ### HAVE FUN!!!